mindnektar/apollo-augmented-hooks/CACHING.md

 }]
 ```

-Since we don't have access to the mutation result in the modifiers array, `cacheObject` allows passing a function rather than the required cache object itself.
+Since we don't have access to the mutation result in the modifiers array, `cacheObject` allows us to pass a function rather than the required cache object itself.
 That function's only parameter is synonymous with `mutationResult.data.deleteTodo`, so since that is exactly what we want to evict, we can simply return it here.

+Evicting cache items is the recommended way to remove them from the cache, because with it you won't have to modify every single reference to the removed cache item manually.
+The automatic reference clean-up only works for arrays, however, so if your cache item is referenced not as a list member, you'll have to remove the reference yourself.